 Guidelines for Loving Kindness Meditation

-- Anchor your mindfulness only on the sensations of your heart centre.
+- Anchor your mindfulness only on the sensations of your heart center.

 - Remember that the progression is important and should always start within yourself, moving on from there to others and eventually to the universe in general.